Vincent Drye, co-founder of La Mad Jacques: Gentle mobility spiced up with a touch of madness

 The article in a nutshell

-I caught up with him to find out how and why he came up with this crazy concept.
+I met him to find out how and why he came up with this crazy concept.

 Summary